-As I mentioned last time, I recently traveled to Wheaton College‘s Special Collections to do research on Oswald Chambers for a book I’m working on.
+As I mentioned last time, I recently traveled to Wheaton College’s Special Collections Library to research on Oswald Chambers for a book I’m working on.
 I made my arrangements in advance and arrived ten minutes early on a Thursday morning.

 While I waited for the archivist to arrive, I noticed a table full of pamphlets detailing the other writers whose manuscripts and letters also were in the collection.

 After I introduced myself to the librarian, I laughed about Madeleine L’Engle.
 “Gee, I wonder if you’ve got the letter I wrote her a long time ago.”

 Caught up in Oswald and Biddy Chambers’ writing–including the thrilling moments I held their Bibles–I didn’t think again about Madeleine L’Engle until I wondered if maybe I could take a photo of Madeleine’s Bible and write a blog post on Bibles (reprising my post on paperback Bibles, perhaps?
 I see it, too, references Ms. L’Engle).

 Keith was working through an archival box at another table, but during a lull in my I-Pad photo clicking, I asked about her Bible.